Fix Corruption Due to Table Partition Error in SQL Server

 Table Error 8988: Row (%d:%d:%d) identified by (%ls)

-Behind Table Partition Error
+Reasons Behind Corruption Due to Table Partition Error in SQL Server

 The user can run the DBCC CHECKTABLE command with the repair option to resolve this data corruption issue.
 If the problem still persists, then the user should delete the damaged table if he has a last backup of the database.
 If you have a backup, you can easily restore SQL database from backup.
-But if you encounter a situation where there is no backup or the backup has been damaged, you can use the SQL Recovery software.
+But if you encounter a situation where there is no backup or the backup has been damaged, you can use the SQL Repair software.

-More in SQL Database Recovery
+What’s More in SQL Repair Tool

 - Repair corrupt MDF and NDF files